Sunny Hinduja

 Sunny Hinduja (born 25 November 1985) is an Indian actor.
 He is known for his work in the Hindi film and television industry.
-In 2021, He gained popularity among by playing an important character of Sandeep Bhaiya in TVF web series Aspirants.
+In 2021, he gained popularity among the audience by playing an important character of Sandeep Bhaiya in the TVF web series, Aspirants.
 He has also worked in TV series The Family Man (2019), Chacha Vidhayak Hain Humare Season 2 (2021), and Jamun (2021).

 Early life and education

-Sunny Hinduja was born in Indore, Madhya Pradesh.
-His father’s name is Satram das Hinduja.
-He completed studies from Daly College of Indore, Madhya Pradesh and Birla Institute of Technology and Science, Pilani.
+Sunny Hinduja was born in a Sindhi family in Indore, Madhya Pradesh.
+His father’s name is Satram Das Hinduja and his elder brother is Dhiraj Hinduja.
+He completed studies from Daly College of Indore, Madhya Pradesh and Birla Institute of Technology and Science, Pilani – Dubai Campus.
 Sunny received his actor training at the Film and Television Institute of India (FTII), Pune.

 Career

 Sunny debuted with the film Shaapit: The Cursed in the year 2010.
 He also served as a theater artist at FTII and played several long and short plays.
 Sunny also starred in the movie Ballad of Rustom, in which he performed the lead role in Rustum.
 In 2012, Sunny was part of an international project led by 25 filmmakers worldwide, The Owner.
 He has appeared in several television ads such as Sprite, Continental Coffee, etc.